-UZEBIM wishes all our students and lecturers success in the fall term.
+UZEBIM wishes all our students and lecturers success in the 2020-2021 Summer Term.

 Distance Education (DE) and Information Technologies Centre (UZEBIM) uses an open source software called Moodle as a Learning Management System (LMS).
 This system has several modules within it including course materials, announcements, course outlines, assignments, marks for assignments, reports regarding success and competencies, and e-exams.
 It is possible to conduct live lectures using Google Hangout Meet.
 All students are expected to attend live lectures and follow the course materials provided.
 Yet, video recordings of lectures are also provided for those who miss live lectures.